Audi Brake Fluid Warning Light

 What does the Audi Brake Fluid Warning Light mean?

-If you see this warning light, make sure to check your brake fluid level as soon as possible and top it up if needed.
-Driving with low brake fluid can lead to longer stopping distances and reduced braking performance, so it’s important to keep an eye on it.
+If you see this warning light, check your brake fluid level as soon as possible and top it up if needed.
+Driving with low brake fluid can lead to longer stopping distances and reduced braking performance, so keeping an eye on it is essential.

 See also: Audi A4 Dashboard Warning Light